 Patrick Costello, a carrier, gained a conditional license for a house at Seven Mile Creek, Dora Dora on April 26, 1888.

-Here are a few pictures from what many consider is the bible of Australian hotels, Douglass Baglin and Yvonne Austin’s ‘Australian Pub Crawl’.
+Pictures of the pub are rare.
+Here are a few from what many consider is the bible of Australian hotels, Douglass Baglin and Yvonne Austin’s book, ‘Australian Pub Crawl’.

 “At the Dora Dora Hotel at Talmalmo, Mrs Wright wears one of her many different faces.
 Not only is there a wonderful atmosphere and fascination in this hotel, but Alf Wright and his wife amuse customers by disappearing and reappearing wearing different masks.
 There is a very good feeling in this hotel, and strangers are not strangers for long.”